Americans spend a depressing 30 billion hours commuting each year.

 The rise of suburban coworking is due to a number of factors in addition to population flows.
 The continued growth of the contingent workforce, including freelancers, independent professionals and remote workers, plays a role, as do cultural shifts toward more flexible work and improved work-life balance.

-These factors have led to explosive growth in the shared workspace industry, with no end in sight.
+These factors have led to a massive growth trend in the shared workspace industry, with no end in sight.
 The 2018 Coworking Forecast, presented by the Global Coworking Unconference Conference (GCUC) and Emergent Research estimates that there will be 30,000 coworking spaces and 5.1 million people coworking by 2022.
 This is up from 14,411 spaces and 1.74 million members in 2017.

 Pacific Workplaces Coworking Space in Cupertino – a suburban hub outside of San Jose, CA.